Siv3D/OpenSiv3D/ARCHITECTURE.md

 Contains public headers that are shipped with `OpenSiv3D SDK`.

 ### `Siv3D/src/`
-Contains sources files to build `OpenSiv3D library`.
+Contains private source files used to build `OpenSiv3D library`.

 ### `Siv3D/lib/`
-Contains dependent libraries to build an OpenSiv3D application.
+Contains dependent libraries used to build an OpenSiv3D application.

 - `Siv3D/lib/Windows`
     -  Contains pre-built libraries that are shipped with `OpenSiv3D SDK for Windows`.